What is excitonics ?

 Early bird registration deadline : March 26, 2018

 Les Houches is a village located in Chamonix valley, in the French Alps.

 Established in 1951, the Physics School is situated at 1150 m above sea level in natural surroundings, with breathtaking views on the Mont-Blanc mountain range.
-Les Houches Physics School is affiliated with Université Grenoble Alpes (UGA).
+Les Houches Physics School is funded by Université Grenoble Alpes, CNRS, Grenoble-INP, ENS Lyon, and CEA.
 Ecole de Physique des Houches, 149 Chemin de la Côte, F-74310 Les Houches, France.